codeforsanjose/open311-gateway/_Docs/log_james.md

 ## To Do.todo

+* Implement Services API endpoint.
+	* Bring Google Maps API over. @done(2015-12-18)
-* Modify CitySourced simulator to return the Request ID and Document ID.
+* Modify CitySourced simulator to return the Request ID and Document ID. @done(2015-12-12)
-* Outline the Displatch system.
+* Outline the Displatch system. @done(2015-12-14)

 ## Log

+[2015.12.18 - Fri]

+* Brought "geo" package over from CitySourced.
+* Added "getCity()" function to mygeocode.go.
+This scans through the Google response and retrieves the city.
+We will need this for quickly mapping the Mobile Apps geoloc -> city -> Service Providers -> list of Services.
+* Test OK.
+* Saved to GIT.
+*

 [2015.12.17 - Thu]